foioguto/Elevators-Simulator/README.md

 '''
-Make a simple explanation of the project
+To make a simple explanation of the project
 '''